OpakAlex/OpakAlex.github.io/_posts/2016-02-14-Docker-Rails.md

 ---
 layout: post
-title: Let's do development into Docker!
+title: Let's do development with Docker!
 ---

 ## Docker with Rails - right development environment